syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

     --config config/samples/kind-platform-config.yaml
 ```

-The command above will create a cluster on the specified Kubernetes version and
+This command will create a cluster on the specified Kubernetes version and
 update your local `.kube/config` with the credentials to access the cluster.
 We
 are also providing `kind` with a config file to simplify accessing the services
 running in the cluster.